Fig. 297, labeled - Click for higher resolution

 https://historicpittsburgh.org/islandora/object/pitt%3A20170323-hpichswp-0043

 [- Insert Note: Left Front: Leyden Jars on a table.
-Left Rear: U.S. Patent 514,168 - Right Front: Tesla Hairpin Circuit/Impedance Demonstration using Sawyer-Man stopper type incandescent lamps.
+Left Rear: U.S. Patent 514,168, which is being used as the power supply in place of a high-frequency alternator used in Fig 125 - Right Front: Tesla Hairpin Circuit/Impedance Demonstration using Sawyer-Man stopper type incandescent lamps.
 Right Rear: Annex Marble Switchboard - A close examination of the archived image using the viewer link shows these demonstrations were photographed while in low power operation.
 The Leyden jars on the table, left, are divided into two equal values and there is a running rotary spark gap placed between the two banks of jars.
 The output of this oscillator is illuminating some of the bulbs in the hairpin circuit impedance demonstration. -]

 In this space also was arranged a battery of Leyden jars and his large disruptive discharge coil which was used for exhibiting the light phenomena in the adjoining dark room.
 The coil was operated at only a small fraction of it's capacity, as the necessary condensers and transformers could not be had and as Mr. Tesla's stay was limited to one week; notwithstanding, the phenomena were of a striking character.
 In the room were arranged two large plates placed at a distance of about eighteen feet from each other.
 Between them were placed two long tables with all sorts of phosphorescent bulbs and tubes; many of these were prepared with great care and marked legibly with the names which would shine with phosphorescent glow.
 Among them were some with the names of Helmholtz, Faraday, Maxwell, Henry, Franklin, etc. Mr. Tesla had also not forgotten the greatest living poet of his own country, Zmaj Jovan; two or three were prepared with inscriptions like "Welcome Electricians" and produced a beautiful effect.
 Each represented some phase of his work and stood for some individual experiment of importance.
 Outside the room was the small battery seen in Fig 311, for exhibition of some of the impedance and other phenomena of interest.
 Thus, for instance, a thick copper bar bent in arched form was provided with clamps for the attachment of lamps, and a number of lamps were kept at incandescence on the bar; there was also a little motor shown on the table operated by disruptive discharge.